akelkordy/VOLT-Blog-Final-Version/README.md

  <img src="ItEn_Example.PNG" style="width: 25vw;"/>
 </p>

-In this example of Russian to English translation, not only does VOLT produce a vocabulary that is almost 10x smaller than that of BPE-30K, but it also actually outperforms it as well in terms of BLEU score.
+In all of these examples, not only does VOLT produce a vocabulary that is almost 10x smaller than that of BPE-30K, but it also actually outperforms it as well in terms of BLEU score.
 Out of the 24 some language to English translation, VOLT outperformed BPE-30K on 23 of them.

 ### 2. Low Resource Consumption